-There are a lot of benefits to volunteering.
-It’s an opportunity to build your resume, make new friends and engage in meaningful work that benefits the community.
-Volunteering can even be good for your physical and mental health as it often involves getting active and helping others.
-It’s also more common than you may think.
+Volunteering is an opportunity to make new friends, build your resume and engage in meaningful work that benefits the community.
+It can improve your physical and mental health when it involves getting active and helping others.
 In 2016, 19% of the Australian population aged 15 and over took part in voluntary work according to the Australian Bureau of Statistics.

 Volunteering can take many forms, from helping out at your local charity shop, to lending a hand at your children’s school or coordinating activities at your local care home.
 The time you give contributes greatly to the local community.

-There are undoubtedly many benefits to volunteering, but you need to be aware of the risks involved and know your rights when you sign up to be a volunteer.
+When volunteering, you should be made aware of the risks involved and told your rights when you sign up.
 So what can you do if you’re injured volunteering?
-Can you bring a claim, and who can you bring it against?

 I’ve been injured.
 Can I make a claim?

-Do worker’s compensation laws protect volunteers?
-The rules vary across different states and territories depending on the worker’s compensation scheme.
+Do workers compensation laws protect volunteers?
+The rules vary across different states and territories.
 For organisations and companies covered by the WHS Laws, volunteers should have the same protections as paid workers.

 More information and how you are covered can be found on Safe Work Australia’s website.